-The PG Diploma is given by the university after a consistent evaluation process.
-The evaluation system for these programmes is different from that of conventional regular programmes.
+The PG Diploma is given by the university after a continuous evaluation process.
+The evaluation system for these programmes is different from that of conventional programmes.

 Continuous assessment of the students is done based mainly on their performance in assignments, active participation and end-semester exams.

-A student has to submit solutions to the assignments compulsorily well within the deadlines indicated in the activity calendar given at the commencement of each semester.
-All assignment responses must be submitted through the website only.
-Students must keep duplicate soft copies of their assignment responses for their record.
+A student has to submit assignments compulsorily well within the deadlines indicated in the academic calendar given at the commencement of each semester.
 End-semester examinations are conducted toward the end of each semester.

 Grades will be awarded for each module separately.
-For this purpose, assignments, active participation on discussion forums, webinars etc. and end-semester exams are given 50%, 10% and 40% weightage respectively.
-Students are required to submit at least 75% assignments in addition to compulsory end-semester exams.
-Normally the system of numerical marking is followed, and the marks secured in assignments, end-semester exams, etc. are later converted into grades as per the university criteria.
-Late or non-submission of assignments, will affect the final grades negatively.
+For this purpose, (a) assignments, (b) active participation on discussion forums, webinars etc. and (c) end-semester exams are given 55%, 05% and 40% weightage respectively.
+Numerical marking is followed, wherein the marks secured in assignments, end-semester exams, etc. are later converted into grades as per the university criteria.
+I grade is given under the following conditions: